edgio-docs/edgio-docs/guides/angular.md

 If you do not have Node.js installed on your system, download and install it from official [Node.js downloads](https://nodejs.org/en/download/) page.
 Select the download labeled "LTS (Recommended For Most Users)" and that matches your operating system, and run the installer.
 Note that the installer for Node.js will also install npm.

+_Note that while you can use any version of Node.js >= 12 locally, your app will run in Node 12 when deployed to the XDN cloud.
+Therefore we highly suggest using Node 12 for all development._

 ## Getting Started

 If you don't already have an Angular application, you can create one using: